openpnp/openpnp/GcodeDriver.md

 ## Variable Substitution

 All of the commands support variable substitution.
-Variables are in the form of {VariableName:Format}.
+Variables placeholders are in the form of `{VariableName:Format}`.
 The variable names available to each command are listed with the command below.
 The format is a [Java style format string](https://docs.oracle.com/javase/7/docs/api/java/util/Formatter.html), similar to printf.
 If no format is specified the format defaults to `%s`, which simply converts the variable's value to a string.

+The variable placeholder will only be emitted when the variable is present in the command, otherwise it is simply removed from the text, i.e. from `{` to `}`.
+Note, the `Format` can also contain fixed text or a combination of fixed text with a format specifier inserted.
+Therefore you can conditionally emit static text only when the variable is present.
+This is useful when for instance the axis letter must be emited together with a coordinate or not at all, e.g. `{X:X%.4f}`.

 In the commands below, if a command has variables available they are listed in a table after the command.